dimipapadeas/djibouti/README.md

 Component | Task description | Core Technologies --|--|--
 Database | Insallation and configuration of the required Database storage on the target platform (user/schema creation) | MySQL
-Web Server | Installation and configuration of the Web Server component, and its pre-requisites | Core technologies: Java, Maven, Karaf
+Web Server | Installation and configuration of the Web Server component, and its pre-requisites | Java, Maven, Karaf

 ##### Implementation
 Component | Task description | Core Technologies --|--|--
 Sitemap | Creation of sitemap | XML
 Web Crawler | Creation of the web-crawler service.
 This will be responsible to index target sites on a schedule, or on-demand | Java
-WebApp | Creation of the web-app that will handle user subscriptions, web-crawler control, notification management | Java, OSGi, CXF, JavaScript
+WebApp | Creation of the web-app that will handle user subscriptions, web-crawler control, notification management | HTML, Java, OSGi, CXF, JavaScript

 #### The Authoritative WIS Catalogue Real-time Notification component (AWISC-RTN)